First evidence for mixing-induced $CP$ violation in B$^0_\mathrm{s}$ $\to$ J/$\psi\,\phi$(1020) decays in pp collisions at $\sqrt{s} = $ 13 TeV: Abstract

 The systematic uncertainties potentially impacting the POIs are categorized into two groups.
 Type-I uncertainties stem from the finite number of events in the simulated samples and from uncertainties related to the parameters of the efficiency and calibration functions.
 These uncertainties are evaluated by either sampling the function parameters based on their uncertainties or, in the case of nonparametric functions, by resampling the simulated samples.
 The systematic uncertainties are then quantified as the root-mean-square of the resulting POI distributions.
 Type-II uncertainties account for potential biases resulting from the assumptions made in the fit model and analysis methods.
 For each tested assumption, an alternative model choice is selected, and the fit to the data is repeated.
-A deviation \Deltasyst from the reference results is significant if it exceeds 20\% of the statistical uncertainty associated with a parameter.
-In such cases, a double-sided systematic uncertainty of $0.5\, \Deltasyst$ is assigned, assuming a uniform distribution for the true bias between 0 and \Deltasyst.
-The fit bias does not fall into either of these two categories and is assessed as the mean of the bootstrap distributions with respect to the nominal results.
+A deviation from the reference results is significant if it exceeds 20\% of the statistical uncertainty associated with a parameter.
+In such cases, a double-sided systematic uncertainty of size equal to the deviation is assigned.
+The fit bias does not fall into either of these two categories.
+It is evaluated, as discussed above, from the parametric bootstrap distributions and treated as a double-sided systematic uncertainty.
 The systematic uncertainties are summarized in Table~\ref{tab:systematics}.

-Type-I uncertainties are evaluated for the \Bd background yield, the values of \ksp and \tauBd, and the parameters of the time resolution and flavor tagging calibration functions.
+Type-I uncertainties are evaluated for the \Bd background yield, the values of \ksp and \tauBd, and the parameters of the time resolution, time efficiency and flavor tagging calibration functions.
 Similarly, uncertainties arising from the fixed \sct pdfs in the final fit are also evaluated.
-Statistical uncertainties associated with the \Bd control data sample and \Bsjpsiphi simulated events, which are employed to determine the efficiency functions, are estimated using resampling techniques.
+Statistical uncertainties associated with the angular efficiency function are estimated using resampling techniques on the \Bsjpsiphi simulated events.